-The Eckhart G. Grohmann Collection “Man at Work” comprises more than 1,300 paintings and sculptures from 1580 to the present.
-They reflect a variety of artistic styles and subjects that document the evolution of organized work.
-From farming and mining to trades as glassblowing and seaweed gathering.
+The Grohmann Museum Collection “Man at Work” is comprised of more than 1,300 paintings and sculptures from 1580 to the present.
+They reflect a variety of artistic styles and subjects that document the evolution of organized work—from farming and mining to trades as glassblowing and seaweed gathering.
 Later, it is machines and men embodying the paradoxes of industrialism– dark factory interiors with glowing molten metal juxtaposed with workers.

 The earlier paintings depict the early forms of work, such as men and women working on the farm or at home.
 Later images show trades people engaged in their work, such as the blacksmith, chemist, cobbler, cork maker, glass blower, and taxidermist.
 This includes a unique collection of approximately thirty 17th century medical paintings depicting the primitive beginning of early medical treatments.
 More recent works are images of machines and men embodying the paradoxes of industrialism of the mid-18th century to post-World War II.
 These works, often commissioned by the factory’s owner, are exterior views of steel mills and foundries surrounded by hefty trains and tracks or dark factory interiors where glowing molten metal is juxtaposed with factory workers and managers.

 Most pieces in the collection are by German and Dutch artists, however, there are also representations from American, Austrian, Belgian, Bohemian, Danish, Dutch, English, Hungarian, Flemish, French, and Spanish artists alike.

 - The Carl Spitzweg Collection and Norman Rockwell’s (1894-1978) Bookworm, 1926